-September 17, 2020: Amanda Olson sustained a severe injury to her lower body and pelvic muscles while on a camping trip in 2008 that left her unable to sit down for months.
-She laughs about it now, but then laughter comes easily to a woman whose misfortune led to a career she loves — helping others overcome, anticipate, and prevent pelvic floor dysfunction.
+September 17, 2020: Amanda Olson sustained a severe injury to her lower body and pelvic muscles while camping.
+It left her unable to sit down for months.
+She laughs about it now.
+But then laughter comes easily to a woman whose misfortune led to a career she loves.
+Now she is helping others overcome, anticipate, and prevent pelvic floor dysfunction.

 Humor is important, she’ll tell you, because the statistics alone can make you cry.
 One study estimates that more than a third of women worldwide have some form of pelvic floor dysfunction.
 For female athletes like runners, the percentage may be even higher.

-Amanda, a runner herself who’s completed marathons in the years since her recovery, talks in this episode about the transformative physical therapy she received for her injuries.
-Drawing on the pelvic health training she underwent and the certification she earned, she discusses the many causes and effects of problems of the pelvic floor muscles — and what runners or anyone should know, including women during and after pregnancy.
+Amanda has completed many marathons in the years since her recovery.
+She talks in this episode about the life-changing physical therapy she received for her injuries.
+Drawing on her pelvic health training, she discusses the causes and effects of problems of the pelvic floor muscles.

 Amanda says comic relief is among her core values.
 How does she get her patients smiling?
 And why does she feel so strongly that sometimes you’ve just got to laugh?
 She shares all that and more.